Amitbhave/flutter-tutorials/flutter_interactive_viewer/README.md

 Widget that allows transformation of child widgets(drag-drop and zoom in-out)

-## Async snackbars
+## Interactive Viewer Widget
 ![](assets/interactive_viewer.gif)

-You can read more about this in article [here](https://letusflutter.com/2020/11/19/future-of-snackbars-scaffoldmessenger/).
+You can read more about this in article [here](https://letusflutter.com/2021/01/29/flutter-interactiveviewer/).